Founder of One Divide®

 The process yields an infrastructure that allows for development of an advanced artificial intelligence (narrow AI) model and a future artificial general intelligence (AGI) platform, designed to benefit humanity, through two distinct fractal patterns — centered on One Divide's philosophy, the theory of Emotional Warfare, and the practice of its principles — that lead to autonomous machine learning of intra- and interpersonal agreement and disagreement modeling.
 This will provide continuous objective, unbiased intelligence and deep sentiment analysis about human conflict and how to achieve human unity through an awareness (phase 1) and explicit understanding (phase 2) of Emotional Warfare and the interplay of its Patterns.

-As an extension of humanity, One Divide's structural analytics and AI platform work as a technological reinforcement learning agent in conjunction with One Divide's educational platform about Emotional Warfare to help the individual learn about himself or herself and gain self-expertise and advanced levels of emotional intelligence and social intelligence — all with the intent of bringing humanity closer to an elevated collective consciousness/intelligence and to unity or ONEness, through an innovative model that works for both human and synthetic agents.
+As an extension of humanity, One Divide's structural analytics and AI platform work as a technological reinforcement learning agent in conjunction with One Divide's educational platform about Emotional Warfare to help the individual learn about himself or herself and gain self-expertise and advanced levels of emotional intelligence and social intelligence — all with the intent of bringing humanity closer to an elevated collective consciousness/intelligence and to unity or ONEness, through an innovative structural diagram and a model-based system that works for both human and synthetic agents, within self-play, two-player, and multiplayer game frameworks.

 This tailored content is designed to provide a synoptic overview.
 For a full deep dive into the Philosophy of One Divide and its groundwork, download Book 6: The Essay Collection: Volume 1.